greymd/egzact/README.md

 <img src="./img/logo.png" />
 </p>

-# Strengthen the weak points of the shell.
+# Generate flexible patterns on the shell

 How to utilize it?
 See [examples](./doc/example.md).